jsummers/gobmp/readme.md

 The encoder writes all images as 24-bit truecolor images.
 I plan to update it to write paletted images in some cases.

-The decoder supports uncompressed images with 1, 4, 8, or 24 bits per pixel.
+The decoder supports most uncompressed BMP images.
 I plan to update it to support nearly all BMP image formats.

 License